migillett/Blackmagic-Videohub-Control/README.md

 ## Contributing
 Please feel free to share any improvements you have!
-This is a fairly new repository, so recommendations or improvements are always appreciated.
+Recommendations or improvements are always appreciated.

 ## Sources